novix-sa/Pyplan/docs/User Guide/Visualization.md

 Regular tables as well as graphs share a couple of advanced options that can be very helpful.
 Click on  `Hide empty data`,  `View index detail` and  `Enable drilldown` to see how these options impact on tables and graphs.

-`Index Sync` is a powerful toll when working with tables and graphs sharing dimensions.
+`Index Sync` is a powerful tool when working with tables and graphs sharing dimensions.
 Pyplan **synchronizes** **shared dimensions** among objects presented in an interface.
 For instance, on the following example ***total cost Information*** is presented as a table and as a graph and all dimensions are **synchronised.**
 ![enter image description here](http://img.pyplan.org/Visua_index_sync.png)